XiaoMi/themis/readme.md

 ### depends themis-client

-add the following dependency to pom of project which needs cross-row transactions.
+add the themis-client dependency to pom of project which needs cross-row transactions.

      <dependency>
        <groupId>com.xiaomi.infra</groupId>